 11th Cir.
 R. 46-2 Renewal of Bar Membership; Inactive Status.
-Each attorney admitted to the bar of this court shall pay the bar membership renewal fee prescribed by the court and posted on the court's website every five years from the date of admission.
+Each attorney admitted to the bar of this court shall pay a bar membership renewal fee of \$10.00 every five years from the date of admission.
 A new certificate of admission will not issue upon payment of this fee.
 During the first week of the month in which an attorney's renewal fee is due, the clerk shall send by mail, e-mail, or other means a notice to the attorney using the contact information on the roll of attorneys admitted to practice before this court (attorney roll), and advise the attorney that payment of the renewal fee is due by the last day of that month.
 If the notice is returned undelivered due to incorrect or invalid contact information, no further notice will be sent.
 If the renewal fee is not paid by the last day of the month in which the notice is sent, the attorney's membership in the bar of this court will be placed in inactive status for a period of 12 months, beginning on the first day of the next month.
-An attorney whose bar membership is in inactive status may not practice before the court.
-To renew a bar membership, including one in inactive status, an attorney must complete a bar membership renewal form, available at www.call.uscourts.gov.
-The renewal form must be accompanied by the non-refundable bar membership renewal fee.
+An attorney whose bar membership is in inactive status, an attorney must complete a bar membership renewal form, available at www.cal1.uscourts.gov.
+The renewal form must be accompanied by a non-refundable bar membership renewal fee of \$10.00.
 All attorneys must use the court's Electronic Case Files (ECF) system to submit their renewal forms and payments.